superg3m/ckit/README.md

 1. - [x] Queue might not be able to hold more than 8 characters (the sizeof(char*)) easy fix

 ### Next Steps
--1. - [x] Finish the linked list should be super duper easy to finish.
-0. - [ ] Finish the stack collection using linked list
-1. - [ ] Rewrite the memory tagging system
+1. - [/] Rewrite the memory tagging system
-	- [ ] Register custom Tags
+	- [/] Register custom Tags
 	- [ ] ckit_alloc(size_in_bytes) // No longer requiring a tag it will just be a tag call user_unknown.
 	- [ ] It should be trivial to put file and function information from where an allocation originated. (be careful for reallocations)
-	- [ ] Introduce "MEMORY_TAG_MAGIC" in the header to catch bugs early
+	- [/] Introduce "MEMORY_TAG_MAGIC" in the header to catch bugs early

 2. - [ ] Clean up arenas and init pre-exisiting arenas for things like: Strings
 3. - [ ] Rewrite all Core utilities, and then Write a bunch of tests validating and verifying all the utilities and logic.
 4. - [ ] Start writing EventSystem